 Our portfolio includes two other lending assets, which are subordinate risk retention interests in securitization vehicles.
 The underlying mortgages related to our subordinate risk retention interests are secured by a portfolio of properties located throughout the United States.
-Our maximum exposure to loss from the subordinate risk retention interests is limited to the book value of such interests of \$68.1 million as of December 31, 2020.
-These interests have a weighted average maturity of 5.8 years.
+Our maximum exposure to loss from the subordinate risk retention interests is limited to the book value of such interests of \$64.6 million and \$68.1 million as of December 31, 2021 and 2020, respectively.
+These interests have a weighted average maturity of 4.5 years and 5.8 years as of December 31, 2021 and 2020, respectively.
 We are not obligated to provide, and do not intend to provide financial support to these subordinate risk retention interests.
 Both interests are accounted for as held-to-maturity and recorded at carrying value on our consolidated balance sheet.